Natural Climbing Areas

 Rating: ★★★★★

-Accessible easily from Taipei, Hsinchu and northern parts of Taiwan, approaches to the crags at Long Dong range from quick and easy to 30 minute hikes over rough terrain and sketchy traverses, but you’re rewarded for your hard work with superb climbing on firm sandstone that provides great friction.
+Accessible easily from Taipei, Hsinchu and northern parts of Taiwan, approaches range from quick and easy to 30 minute hikes over rough terrain and sketchy traverses, but you’re rewarded for your hard work with varied climbing on firm sandstone that provides great friction and gear placements.

 The sapphire blue waters, the sea breeze and beautiful rock formations make for a breathtaking backdrop that complements the excellent climbing.